violet-zct/fairseq-detect-hallucination/README.md

 To evaluate on these datasets, we provide python scripts `./util_scripts/eval_predict_hallucination_mt.py` and `./util_scripts/eval_predict_hallucination_xsum.py` for MT and summarization respectively (they only differ slightly).
 First, you need to specify the path to the saved detection model directory and training data path in `Line 12-13`, then run them.

+## Pretrained Models
-We have released our trained models for these benchmark datasets [here](tba) by first setting the `models` to be `['path/to/the/unzipped/folder']` and `datapath` to be the folder of data inside the unzipped file.
+You can download our trained models for these benchmark datasets for [zhen-MT](https://dl.fbaipublicfiles.com/detect-hallucination/zhen.mt.xlmr.tar.gz) and [XSum](https://dl.fbaipublicfiles.com/detect-hallucination/xsum.roberta.tar.gz), and evalutate them with the above scripts by first setting the `models` to be `['path/to/the/unzipped/folder']` and `datapath` to be the folder of data inside the unzipped file.

 ## Prediction
 To simply use the trained model for hallucination prediction for your own input, we provide an example script `./util_scripts/predict_hallucination_mt.py`